eligundry/remark-excerpt/README.md

 This is a [remark](https://remark.js.org/) plugin for transformer for extracting an excerpt, similar to [WordPress's excerpt functionality](https://kinsta.com/knowledgebase/wordpress-excerpt/).

+This repo is a fork of [manovotny/remark-excerpt](https://github.com/manovotny/remark-excerpt) that I extended for more related functionality.

 ## Installation

 ### NPM